Pedestrians and bicyclists crossing a city bridge.

 The Electron Microscope, aka Ångströmhuset, is located at Linköping University.
 Photo: Cecilia Larsson Lantz/imagebank.sweden.se

 The Solar Egg is quite a remarkable sauna!
 Originally built for Kiruna in the north of Sweden, it has travelled the world.
-It takes around four to five days to assemble after it's been dismantled.
+After it's been dismantled, it takes around four to five days to reassemble.

 A treehouse made of mirror glass, set in a snowy forest in Swedish Lapland.